-The Board has adopted a comprehensive set of Risk Management Policies and has charged the CRO with establishing oversight processes to ensure that all risks to which the Company is exposed are well understood and managed.
-Within the Risk Management Policies, the Board has established the risk appetite, which is a set of qualitive principles and quantitative limits that establish the Company's risk preferences, risk tolerances and risk limits.
+As noted in section 3.3.2 Risk Management and Solvency Self-Assessment Systems Implementation, the Board has adopted a comprehensive set of Policies and has charged the CRO with establishing oversight processes to ensure that all risks to which the Company is exposed are well understood and managed.
+Within the Policies, the Board has established the risk appetite, which is a set of qualitive principles and quantitative limits that establish the Company's risk preferences, risk tolerances and risk limits.

-Each Risk Management Policy is assigned to an (internal) executive policy owner who is responsible for ensuring the relevant policy is current or, where required, recommending changes.
+Each Policy is assigned to an (internal) executive policy owner who is responsible for recommending changes, where required, and ensuring the policy is current.
 Moreover, the executive policy owners are tasked with establishing guidelines that set out the specific procedures or methods by which the policy is to be complied with and ensuring the Company has processes in place to implement the policies and guidelines.
-The executive policy owner monitors and reports to the IRC on risks in their area, including risk evaluation and response, on a quarterly basis.
+The executive policy owner monitors and reports to the BRC, on a quarterly basis, on risks in their area, including risk evaluation and response.

 Risk evaluation occurs through periodic review of risk exposures in relation to the risk appetite, discussion by senior management and consideration of the optimal risk return positioning.
-Risk exposures are considered on a gross basis, prior to risk mitigation, as well as net of risk mitigation, as risk mitigation often results in transformation of risk in contrast to risk elimination.
+Risk exposures are considered on a gross basis, prior to risk mitigation, as well as net of risk mitigation.
+This is because risk mitigation often results in transformation of risk in contrast to risk elimination.
 The appropriate risk mitigation response is developed from discussion and consideration of alternative strategies, including consideration of cost versus reward.

 Common risk management strategies include: